igarreta/rclone-copy/README.md

 2. **Size limits**: Use appropriate `max_size` limits to prevent huge transfers
 3. **Age filtering**: Use `max_age` to backup only recent files when appropriate
 4. **Retention**: Balance retention with storage costs
+5. **Monitoring**: Use Uptime Kuma integration for proactive failure detection

 ## Development